Brothers who immigrated to Waukegan from Mexico go from ESL classes to the Ivy League

 An unspoken, but very real expectation is that ESL students aren’t always expected to be the strongest scholars.

-“Knowing I was undocumented — knowing my options were limited, it was like ‘try as hard as you might, but you’re told you’re probably going to end up back here,’” Toplitzin said.
+“Knowing I was undocumented — knowing my options were limited, it was like ‘try as hard as you might, but you’re told you’re probably going to end up back here,’” Topiltzin said.

-The brothers knew their parents had sacrificed everything so they could get the opportunities they never had.
+The family is now here legally through DACA.
+However, the brothers knew their parents had sacrificed everything so they could get the opportunities they never had.
 Their own father never made it past the third grade.

 “It made me want to show them that I could do it.
 I had what it takes,” Irvin said.